Traumatism/maeel/README.md

 ### a minimalistic stack based programming language.

-The interpreter is made of ~ 800 LoC (much less without comments) :3 Indeed a lot of maeel features are implemented in itself (stack functions, while loop, for loop, functional programming utilities...) (c.f. [maeel.maeel](maeel.maeel))
+The interpreter is made of ~ 800 LoC (much less without comments) :3 Indeed a lot of maeel features are implemented in itself (stack functions, while loop, for loop, arrays, functional programming utilities...) (c.f. [maeel.maeel](maeel.maeel))

 ## Compile